SriK-1/homebrew-internethome/src/posts/tilde-4.0-jamsesh.md

 It did not exactly comply with our vision of an application where people would head over to jam to music with their buddies.

-We further optimised it to look user friendly—where there were two windows for showcasing peer to peer connection using face cams, now there exists a nice front page, as you enter JamSesh, where it gives the user two main options: to either **Host a Jam** or to **Join a Jam**.
+We further optimised it to look user friendly - where there were two windows for showcasing peer to peer connection using face cams, now there exists a nice front page, as you enter JamSesh, where it gives the user two main options: to either **Host a Jam** or to **Join a Jam**.
 The user is allowed to input their name and generate a code (Host) or enter a code (Join).

 Once the user has entered the room, they are welcomed with a playback bar showing elapsed time and a list of friends on the side who are present in the room.

-We tried to make it as easy to use, and we are looking forward to adding more features such as in-room chat where people can add their song recommendations as well as catch up in general!
+We tried to make it as easy as possible to use, and we are looking forward to adding more features such as in-room chat where people can add their song recommendations as well as catch up in general!

 Here’s JamSesh in all its glory (at the time of penning this blog):